Why Google Trends is one of the best product research & eCommerce tools

 Pulling insights on a product

-After identifying loafers as a product opportunity, we can use Google Trends to gather additional insights to confirm it’s a fit before diving deeper.
+After identifying loafers as a product opportunity, Google Trends can provide additional insights so you can confirm it’s a fit before diving deeper.

-This first thing we likely want to confirm is that demand is growing in our target market.
-Google Trends defaults to a worldwide view, but we can use the location filter to focus on our specific market.
-In this case, we’ll select the United States.
+This first thing you likely want to confirm is that demand is growing in your target market.
+Google Trends defaults to a worldwide view, but you can use the location filter to focus on your specific market (e.g. the US).

 loafer-us

-We also notice significant seasonal demand variations in interest, with peaks in spring and fall and dips in winter and summer.
-Should we choose to introduce a loafer-related product, aligning our launch with these peaks in interest would be crucial.
+The graph also highlights significant seasonal variations in interest, with peaks in spring and fall and dips in winter and summer.
+Should you choose to introduce a loafer-related product, aligning your launch with these peaks in interest would be crucial.

 loafers-seasonality

-If we want to know which areas within the US are the most interested in loafers, we can refer to the Interest by Region section.
+If you want to know which regions within the US are the most interested in loafers, refer to the Interest by Region section, which shows Washington D.C. and New York as ranking the highest, making them ideal regions for further research or targeted marketing.

 loafers-region

-It’s important to clarify that this ranking doesn’t reflect the total number of searches for loafers by region.
+It’s important to clarify that this ranking does not reflect the total number of searches for loafers by region.
 If it did, the most populous regions would always come out on top.

-Instead, the ranking is based on the percentage of loafer-related searches relative to all searches in that region (read our complete guide to Google Trends for a more detailed explanation.
+Instead, the ranking is based on the percentage of loafer-related searches relative to all searches in that region; see our complete guide to Google Trends for a more detailed explanation.

-If we do want to see which regions perform the most searches for loafers, then we can refer to the absolute volume ranking within Glimpse.
+If you do want to see which regions perform the most searches for loafers, then refer to the absolute volume by region within Glimpse to see that the US, India, UK, Philippines, and Canada are the largest regions.

 loafers-region-absolute

-If our market is flexible, then we can use this data to launch our product in whichever region is growing the fastest.
+If your market is flexible, then you can use this data to launch your product in whichever region is growing the fastest which, in this case, is the Philippines.

 loafers-philippines